PrinceAubrey65/PrinceAubrey65/README.md

 Web development ,designer and Data Scientist.
 ------------------------------------------------------------

-I build websites in PHP, HTML, CSS and HTML and also analyze and collect Data in Python.
+I build websites in Django, HTML, CSS and HTML and also analyze and collect Data in Python.

 *   🌍  I'm based in Uganda
 *   🖥️  See my portfolio at [My Portfolio](http://prince-aubrey.vercel.app)